 Hire a group without C-level support or direct access to the C-level.

-Hiring a team and burying them in some org (product, operations, UX. etc) will ensure failure.
+Hiring a team and burying them in some org (product, operations, UX, etc) will ensure failure.
 Global is equal parts persuasion, education, and company mandate.
 A team buried in an org chart will find it difficult to influence the whole company even if the team owns a platform that everyone depends on.
-And without a direct line to the C-level exeutives to brief them on progress, one of the C-Level executives will try and solve global with a more “expedient” method that will lead to failure.
+Without a direct line to the C-level executives to brief them on progress they cannot succeed.
+It is more likely one or more of the C-level executives will attempt to solve global with a more “expedient” method that will lead to failure.

 Teams are limited in their ability to plan a product and deliver it.
 This capacity is further burdened by updates and KTLO work.
 If commitments are made to existing customers, global will continue to be de-prioritized.
-The C-level’s job is to make sure global is funded and well understood by the board so the pressure to increase revenue is not met with short-sighted and haphazard feature delivery at the cost of the foundational work for global.
+The C-level’s job is to make sure Global is funded and well-understood by the board so the pressure to increase revenue is not met with short-sighted and haphazard feature delivery at the cost of the foundational work necessary for Global.

 Allow sales to drive product development

-A sales C-level executive will push forward sales at the cost of global development of there is not a comprehensive plan.
-This is usually a result of pressure from the board or shareholders that want immediate revenue growth.
-It is true that revenue may be easier with existing customers, but this sacrifices the ability to support new markets.
+A sales C-level executive will push forward sales at the cost of global development if there is not a comprehensive plan.
+This is usually a result of pressure from the board or shareholders who want immediate revenue growth.
+It is true that revenue may be easier with existing customers in existing markets, but this strategy for growth compromises the ability to grow and support new markets.

 Localization as a strategy for global growth